Frank-The-Tank/The-Proof-Testament/README.md

-# The-Proof-Testament
+# The Proof Testament

-A web app for use in Formal Methods and other computational logic courses at Pepperdine University.
-Designed using the MEAN stack.
+Web app for use in formal methods and other logic courses at Pepperdine University.

+Frontend: Angular5

+Backend: NodeJS + ExpressJS

+Database: Firebase